Polar Park - Worcester Red Sox

 Food & Beverage 5

-Concessions have become a point of emphasis in all new sports facilitiesas a way to maximize the fan experience.
-Polar Park is no exception, as there is great quality and variety in the concessions offered.
-Also, there is a particular emphasis here to use local companies and products (which will be a recurring theme throughout this review).
+Concessions have become a point of emphasis in all new sports facilities as a way to maximize the fan experience.
+Polar Park is no exception, as there is great quality and variety in the concessions offered (a complete map of concessions can be found here).
+There is a particular emphasis here to use local companies and products (which will be a recurring theme throughout this review).

-Concession stands are organized by the types of food sold at each, so you may have to search a little to find what you want.
-Again, I am going to emphasize the local flavor here and encourage visiting fans to try a slice from Wonder Bar Pizza, some BBQ from BT’s Smokehouse, or a hot weiner from George’s Coney Island.
+Among the local favorites fans can sample at a WooSox game are slices from Wonder Bar Pizza, hot wieners from George’s Coney Island and sausages from The Sausage Guy.
+Since we’re in New England, it’s only natural that you can grab a lobster roll or clam chowder at the cart in right field.
 If you are looking for a snack, personal-sized Table Talk Pies (their factory is located next door to Polar Park) are sold at all stands for just $2.
 Be warned that concessions lines are long, although they do move well.

-The craft beer game is strong at Polar Park, and again, local companies are front and center.
+The craft beer game is strong at Polar Park.
 Drafts from Wachusett, Harpoon, Sam Adams and Greater Good are featured throughout the ballpark.
-The star of the craft beer show here at Polar Park is Worcester-based Wormtown Brewery, which offers up several of their signature brews, including “Don’t Worry, Be Hoppy,” “Mass Whole,” and a mash-up with Table Talk Pies, “Blueberry Lemon Pie Ale.”
+The star of the show at Polar Park is Worcester-based Wormtown Brewery, which offers up several brews, including “Don’t Worry, Be Hoppy,” “Mass Whole,” and a mash-up with Table Talk Pies, “Blueberry Lemon Pie Ale.”

 If all these choices don’t do it for you, take a walk on Summit Street, open behind the center field stands during games.
-The Taste of Worcester, featuring local restaurants, and a Wormtown Brewery location are on this stretch of road.
+The Taste of Worcester, featuring a rotation of local restaurants, can be found here alongside other favorites.

 Atmosphere 5

-The giant, if poorly-placed, video scoreboard in left field is put to good use with game stats, replays, and features throughout the game.
-The sound system is clear and not overly loud.
+The giant, if poorly placed, video scoreboard in left field is put to good use with game stats, replays, and features throughout the game.
+The sound system is clear and there is noise and activity going on throughout the park all game long.
 The team’s unique mascot, Smiley Ball, has been the subject of much derision, but even it has a Worcester-related back story.
 Harvey Ball, a Worcester native, designed the famous yellow Smiley Face (think “have a nice day”) in 1963.
+Smiley Ball now heads a team of four mascots that roam Polar Park and help with promotions all game long.

 Of course, with Worcester located firmly in Red Sox territory, there’s no doubt that this is a Red Sox affiliate.
-Replicas of Red Sox championship rings stand in the entrance plaza and Polar Park’s version of the Green Monster, the 22-foot tall Worcester Wall, hovers over right field with a seating section on top.
+Replicas of Red Sox championship rings stand in the entrance plaza and one of the duck boats from the 2007 World Series parade sits atop the left field berm.

 Neighborhood 3